lunalite/OODP-assignment/README.md

 Under CZ2002_Assignment.java
 Added for case 3 menuMgr.

-1.Still missing payment method
+1. Still missing payment method
-2.Missing the adding to basket for items ordered.
+2. Missing the adding to basket for items ordered.
-3.Still require for more food items and better description.
+3. Still require for more food items and better description.